twjmy/algorithms/readme.md

 Your program will take a two-dimensional integer array as input.

-Each element represents a smartphone model which contains two features (e.g., screen size and performance ranking).
+Each element represents a smartphone model which contains two features (e.g. screen size and performance ranking).

 Please return an array containing a list of unbeatable smartphone models (In other words, filter out the phone models that can be beat by some model).